ArchTangent-study/leetcode/heap_priority_queue/kth_largest_element_in_a_stream/README.md

 Edge Cases / Pitfalls:
 - Equal numbers:  be sure to handle cases where an added number is equal to one already in the list.
+- Keeping vals: is it necessary to store all incoming values from the stream?
+Answer: *no*.

 Approach 1: Repeated Sorting
 - Use *sorting* at initialization to get the starting order of `nums` from low to high